Cloud permissions

 }

-AWS permissions when access is granted using Cross-account IAM role
+AWS permissions with access granted using a cross-account IAM role

-When enabling cost optimisation (Phase 2) for a connected cluster, there is an option to grant permissions using Cross-account IAM role.
+When enabling cost optimization for a connected cluster, you can grant permissions using a cross-account IAM role.

-This feature allows creating a dedicated cluster user in CAST AI AWS account with a trust policy to be able to 'assume role' defined in customer's AWS account.
+This feature allows creating a dedicated cluster user in the CAST AI AWS account with a trust policy able to assume the role defined in your AWS account.

-Keeping role definition and users in separate AWS accounts allows keeping user's credentials on CAST AI side without handing them over when running on-boarding script, which provides higher security level.
+Keeping role definitions and users in separate AWS accounts enables storing the user's credentials on the CAST AI side without handing them over when running the onboarding script.
+In turn, this improves security levels.

-From customer perspective used role contains the same set of permissions as in case of regular flow (when user is created in customer's AWS account), this can be verified using following command:
+From the customer perspective, the used role contains the same set of permissions as in the case of a regular flow when the user is created in your AWS account.
+You can verify this using the following command:

 aws iam list-attached-role-policies --role-name <role name>